bayutb123/asdig/docs/ANALYTICS.md

 # Analytics Implementation Guide

-This document describes the analytics implementation for the Absen Digital application using Vercel Analytics and Speed Insights.
+This document describes the analytics implementation for the Absen Digital application using Vercel Analytics.

 ## Overview